Castro Marim

 Castro Marim (/pt/), officially the Town of Castro Marim (Vila de Castro Marim), is a town and a municipality in the southern region of Algarve, in Portugal.
 The population in 2011 was 6,747, in an area of 300.84 km^{2}.

 The current mayor is Francisco Amaral, elected by the Social Democratic Party.

 The municipal holiday is June 24.

 In the Roman era, Castro Marim was known as Aesuris.

-Every year in the end of August there is a Medieval Fair/Festival that reunites many people from across the world to perform, like medieval musicians, archers, swordsmen, dancers, troupes, etc. There are sellers too: blacksmiths, textile crafters (weaving), herbs sellers, etc.
+Every year at the end of August there is a Medieval Fair/Festival that reunites many people from across the world to perform, like medieval musicians, archers, swordsmen, dancers, troupes, et cetera.
+There are sellers too: blacksmiths, textile crafters (weaving), herbs sellers, and so on.

-In honour to his Portuguese mother, Lucia Gomes, from Castro Marim, Paco de Lucía - the Spanish composer and guitarist - named his thirteenth studio album Castro Marín.
+In honour of his Portuguese mother, Lucia Gomes, from Castro Marim, the Spanish composer and guitarist Paco de Lucía named his thirteenth studio album Castro Marín.

 Parishes

 Administratively, the municipality is divided into 4 civil parishes (freguesias):